mariusjenin/game_engine/GAME_ENGINE/external/glfw-3.1.2/README.md

 the GLFW 3 API.

-Note that a number of source files have been added or renamed in 3.1, which may require you to update any custom build files you have.
+Note that a number of source files have been added or renamed in 3.1, which may require you to resolve any custom build files you have.

 ## Compiling GLFW